-CoreSight systems can have several interface types, as masters or slaves, and each CoreSight component specifies which interfaces are present.
+CoreSight systems can have several interface types, as Transmitters or Receivers.
+Each CoreSight component specifies which interfaces are present.
 The debugger probes each interface to determine which other components are connected to it.

-Each interface type defines which signals must be controllable by the master and slave interfaces, and how the debugger can determine the connectivity using these signals.
+Each interface type defines which signals must be controllable by the Transmitter and Receiver interfaces, and how the debugger can determine the connectivity using these signals.
 These signals are referred to as topology detection signals.
-For the specification of the requirements for standard interfaces that are used by ARM CoreSight components, see Chapter C7 Topology Detection at the Component Level.
-Interface vendors must define the requirements for other interfaces, following the rules in Chapter D8 Topology Detection at the System Level.
+For the specification of the requirements for standard interfaces that are used by Arm CoreSight components, see Chapter C7 Topology Detection at the Component Level.
+Interface vendors must define the requirements for other interfaces, following the rules in Chapter D6 Topology Detection at the System Level.